by Noah Jessop

 Venture Capital has historically had very tight control of access to resources — capital and information.
 When it works, it’s a great partnership — for the entrepreneurs, the VCs, and the VC’s backers.

 But when anyone can have access to 10X upside (with liquidity the whole way up) why doesn’t everyone have 1–2% of their investible portfolio in crypto?
-(As I’ve argued before.)
+(As I’ve .)
 Institutions (endowments, pension funds, etc.) think this way about their VC portfolio — but most of us don’t have enough capital AND the influence to become an investor in the best (and thus chronically oversubscribed) funds.

 Crypto offers a way.